 A goal not written down is just a wish.
 We have all heard that at least a thousand times.
 It may not be 100% true but it carries a lot of weight.
 Writing something down is a very physical way to commit to something.
 Psychologically it flips a switch in your head and makes it more real.
 Now you have some accountability.
 To yourself.
 You should also share your goals with others such as a close loved one or a trusted colleague and take that accountability to the next level.

-5. Study people that have what you want
+5. Study people who have what you want

 6. Help others get what they want